CivicActions/accessibility/_posts/2021-05-07-automated-text-feedback-using-retext-to-ensure-our-text-meets-our-standards.md

 Most of these changes are done through plain text editors or directly on GitHub, so many of the conveniences that are built into modern word processing applications aren't available.
 These tools help us keep the quality of our site high.

 This automation is also not full-proof as it doesn't have the context for why a sentence is structured in a certain way or why particular words are used.
-This is just another tool in our arsenal to help us with catching terms that might be offensive or less than inclusive, catching long complex sentences that we might express more clearly and simply, and others.
+This is another tool in our arsenal to help us with catching terms that might be offensive or less than inclusive, catching long complex sentences that we could rewrite, and so on.

 ## The technologies